Accurate Assessment Group

 Total Assessment | Used for Calculating Taxes | $98,500 |

-Industrial Property Assessment (Machinery & Equipment)
+Designated Industrial Property (DIP) Assessment (Machinery & Equipment)

 Examples of industrial properties include compressor stations, dehydrator packages, gas plants, sawmills, separator packages.
 Industrial operations classified as small, are assessed using the Provincial Machinery and Equipment assessment manual.
 Industrial assets identified as large properties are assessed using installation costs which have been adjusted for certain non-assessable costs.
 Determination of small or large would be done through legislated means.